 Del.
-Hala Ayala, D-Woodbridge, spoke at a rally in 2019 on the steps of the Capitol in support of the Equal Rights Amendment.
+Hala Ayala, D-Prince William, spoke at a rally in 2019 on the steps of the Capitol in support of the Equal Rights Amendment.
 (Ned Oliver/Virginia Mercury)

 Del.
 Hala Ayala, the newly minted Democratic nominee for lieutenant governor, drew harsh criticism in the final days of the campaign for flipping on a promise to refuse campaign donations from state-regulated monopolies.